China denies asking Russia not to invade until post-Olympics

 “It did not highlight the importance of the principle of indivisible security or the urgency of promoting political settlement and stepping up diplomatic efforts,” he said.
 “These are not in line with China’s consistent position.
 Therefore, we had no choice but to abstain in the voting.”

-Russia had launched an attack on Georgia during the 2008 Beijing Summer Olympic Games, angering some in the Chinese leadership and among the public.
+Russia launched an attack on Georgia during the 2008 Beijing Summer Olympic Games, angering some in the Chinese leadership and among the public.